 They attacked the village.

-During the day, a drop is heard ringing.
+During the day, drops can be heard ringing.

 The day has grown noticeably